Consensys/docs-template/docs/configure/versioning/manage-versioned-docs.md

 ---
-title: Creating versioned docs
+description: Support and manage multiple documentation versions.
-sidebar_position: 2
+sidebar_position: 1
 ---

-# Manage Versioned Docs
+# Manage versioned docs

 Docusaurus can manage multiple versions of your docs.